sampolk/MultiscaleDiffusionClustering/README.md

 The following scripts (in the Experiments folder) generate the relevant experiments:

+   - SADataVisualization.m implements visualizes Salinas A hyperspectral image.
    - M_LUND_demo.m implements M_LUND on synthetic data and the Salinas A hyperspectral image.
+One can compare against related algorithms on Salinas A using this demo as well.
+   - Benchmark.m compares the M-LUND algorithm against related algorithms on eleven benchmark datasets.
    - M_SRDL_demo.m compares M-SRDL against M-LUND on the Salinas A hyperspectral image.

 All necessary datasets are contained in this repository, so no additional data downloads are necessary.
 All benchmark datasets were obtained from the UCI Machine Learning Repository: